Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzureRmSqlInstance.md

 StorageSizeInGB          : 1024
 ```

-This command sets existing managed instance using new values for -AdministratorPassword, -LicenseType, -StorageSizeInGB and -VCore
+This command sets existing instance using new values for -AdministratorPassword, -LicenseType, -StorageSizeInGB and -VCore

 ## PARAMETERS

 ### -AdministratorPassword
-The new SQL administrator password for the Managed instance.
+The new SQL administrator password for the instance.

 ```yaml
 Type: SecureString